daizoru/node-potter/README.md

 ```

+  Then if you run it:

+    $ coffee examples/basic/test_dog.coffee

-Should give you this:
+  It should give you this:

 ![doggy](http://img641.imageshack.us/img641/3148/doggy2.png)

   With a lot of voxels.
 Really.
 A lot.

+  WARNING: it make take a couple of MINUTES for Node.js
+  to write all the buffer to disk (this happens AFTER the "file saved" msg,
+  and freeze the app for some time)

+## Running the other examples

+### Sponge

+    $ coffee examples/basic/ref_sponge.coffee

+### Egg

+    $ coffee examples/basic/ref_egg.coffee

 ## List of functions